apache/metron/metron-deployment/other-examples/manual-install/Manual_Install_CentOS6.md

 curl -s -w "%{http_code}" -u admin:admin -H "X-Requested-By: ambari" -X POST -d '{ "RequestInfo": { "context": "Install Kibana Dashboard from REST", "command": "LOAD_TEMPLATE"},"Requests/resource_filters": [{"service_name": "KIBANA","component_name": "KIBANA_MASTER","hosts" : "metron"}]}' http://192.168.10.10:8080/api/v1/clusters/metron/requests
 ```

-- You might have to increase the number of Storm supervisor slots from the default 2 to 5 or more.
+- If you installed Metron on a single node, you might have to increase the number of Storm supervisor slots from the default 2 to 5 or more.
 This can be done by editing the "supervisor.slots.ports" under Storm in the Ambari UI.
 Change:
 ```
-supervisor.slots.ports: [6700, 6701, 6702, 6703, 6704, 6705]
+supervisor.slots.ports: [6700, 6701]
 ```
 To:
 ```
-supervisor.slots.ports: [6700, 6701]
+supervisor.slots.ports: [6700, 6701, 6702, 6703, 6704, 6705]
 ```

 - Install Apache NiFi.
 Download nifi-1.2.0-bin.tar.gz from https://nifi.apache.org/download.html